 HOW WE STARTED:

-When I started recovery, I was sitting in the darkest corner of every room I met in, including my counselor's office.
-It was more comfortable and hidden that way.
-The problem was, it was hidden.
+When I started sobering up and getting into recovery, I was sitting in the darkest corner of every room I met in, including my counselor's office.
+It was more comfortable and hidden away.
+The problem was, I was hidden.
 I needed a way to open up and to speak to people, to "let others see in, so I could see out," as I was told.

 I don't communicate verbally as well as I do in writing.
 This has been the case for as long as I can remember.
 But I was told over and over that I needed to express, or I couldn't heal.
 This was very difficult for me to do, so my counselor suggested I write.
-But I didn't feel like writing would help if no one heard what I was saying, so she suggested that I send my writings to her.
+I didn't feel like writing would help, but I did it anyway.
+Eventually, I concluded that if no one could actually read/hear what I was saying or understand what going through, then it was pointless; so she suggested that I send my writings to her.

 So I did.

 I began writing many, many long emails to my counselor, so much so that she couldn't keep up with them.
-I began to feel like writing was pointless if no one could follow what I was going through and guide me as such, so I began to rethink writing anything at all!
+I began to feel like I was becoming burdensome to her, so I began to rethink writing anything at all!

 But, the miracle was working, the writing was helping...

-Still, I began to doubt that I had anything to really say, that all I was doing was complaining, not to mention that I was too embarrassed to let people know who I was, what I'd been through, or why and how.
-So if I was going to start "letting others see in," I would have to be able to express while hiding in the dark, it was the only way I could do it.
+Still, I began to doubt that I had anything to really say.
+I felt like all I was doing was complaining and being bothersome, not to mention that I was too embarrassed to let people know who I was, what I'd been through, or why and how.
+So if I was going to start "letting others see in," I would have to be able to express while hiding in the dark — it was the only way I could do it; it was the only way I knew how.

 It occurred to me that maybe, just maybe, someone else could benefit from my writings.
 If they saw an ordinary guy going through daily life, the ups and downs, the questions and wonders and thought processes, maybe they could relate.
 If they could relate, maybe they could find some hope.
 If they could find just a smidgen of hope, then maybe they could decide to live, even if just for that day -- or better, longer.